stealthburger/community-portal/pages/rules.md

 A polite message asking if people want to come talk in voice channels or play games is acceptable, but incessantly bothering people via PM or spamming messages is not allowed.

+### 8. **No discussing or encouraging illegal content/behavior
+We don't want to get sued.
+Things like posting links to torrent sites, encouraging hacking/DDOSing, or advocating other illegal activity is prohibited.

-### 8. **No sockpuppets or ban dodging.**
+### 9. **No sockpuppets or ban dodging.**
 Stick with one account, and if you are banned, stay banned.

-### 9. **No arguing with staff or mods.**
+### 10. **No arguing with staff or mods on server administration matters.**
 We can’t cover every eventuality in the rules here.
 A lot of cases will be on a fine line between acceptable and unacceptable.
-If you disagree with a mods decision please politely bring it up with a staff member.
+If you disagree with a mod's decision please politely bring it up with a staff member.
 If you abuse or harass a mod, you might be kicked or banned.
 We’re not trying to be a server where everything is politically correct and you have to walk on eggshells no matter what you do, but at the same time we are trying to create a friendly environment where everyone feels welcome and safe.
 So please abide by these rules and decisions made by the mods.

 ___